 Without us, many LGBTI people would not be able to access credit to start a small business because of their history of family rejection, isolation, poverty and discrimination in education and employment.
-Making LGBTI people unattractive clients to financial institutions and they remain financially excluded.
+LGBTI people are unattractive clients to financial institutions and without our support they remain financially excluded.

 Since 2012, MRI has been developing, testing and fine-tuning an innovative micro-finance model.
 The model reaches those in the LGBTI community who live in poverty and destitution.